 Students will not be able to see counselors to prep for this exam.
 We do not hold pre-exam workshops.
 Only students who are already confident in their writing ability should attempt the exam.
 This is a challenge exam and is therefore challenging.

 There is no quick way to develop such mastery of writing skills.
 To prepare for the exam, you might review principles of essay organization, paragraph development, and sentence construction in a good writing handbook and practice writing essays responding to brief articles of general interest.
 On-line writing resources are listed below.

 Students with disabilities must contact the Student Disability Center (SDC) (530-752-3184).
-After the SDC evaluates the accommodation need, contact Kayla Timmons (email@example.com) to set up the exam time.
-Students who need accommodations will take the exam the Friday before the standard exam.
-Accommodations and appointments must be set up two weeks in advance of the exam date.
+After the SDC evaluates the accommodation need, contact Kayla Timmons (firstname.lastname@example.org) to set up the exam time.
+Accommodations and appointments must be set up in advance of the exam date.
 Any items other than a computer (e.g. ear plugs) are the student's responsibility.

 Experienced writing instructors will score the exams, assessing focus on the topic question, thesis, organization, development of ideas, logic, use of specific and appropriate evidence, grammar, usage, and sentence structure.

 Failing essays tend to have one or more of the following problems: grammar errors; reliance on overly formulaic essay structures, i.e., the three point thesis; lack of development with specific evidence, beyond analysis of the text; failure to respond to the prompt.

 You (and the dean of your college and the Registrar) will be notified of the results by e-mail approximately two weeks after the examination date.